S. Rodmond Smith

 during the U.S. Civil War.
 He was an attorney by vocation and became Mayor of Miami near the end of his life.

-Medal of Honor Citation
+Medal of Honor

 The citation for Smith's Medal of Honor was for an act of bravery at Rowanty Creek, Va on Feb 5, 1865.
 It reads: "Swam the partly frozen creek under fire to establish a crossing."